s7minhas/icc/replArchive/README.md

 - **descriptive**: contains the code necessary to reproduce descriptive statistics reported in the paper
 - **analysis**: contains the code necessary for running the empirical analysis in the paper
 - **appendix**: contains the code necessary to reproduce all the figures in the Appendix
-- **functions**: contains a set of R scripts with helper functions used in the analysis
+- **functions**: contains a script with some helper functions used in the analysis
 - **data**: contains the data files used in the analysis
 - **results**: contains the results of model runs
 - **graphics**: contains .pngs and .tex files for all the figures and tables in the manuscript and appendix

-Replicating the figures and tables in the **main** text will take only a few minutes on a standard laptop if the provided `.rda` files are used.
+Using the specifications provided below replicating everything in the manuscript and appendix should not take more than an hour.

 ### Setup information